 Product Launch Events

-Purpose: Product launch events can include internal meetings to inform all employees across the company about any upcoming products to full-blown launch parties that create a buzz surrounding the product's release among customers and the media.
+Purpose: Product launch events can range from internal meetings to inform all employees about any upcoming products to full-blown launch parties that create a buzz surrounding a product's release among customers and the media.
 Product launch events are most common for business-to-consumer (B2C) companies.

 Description: Launch events are meant to generate media coverage and industry buzz prior to a product release.
-The event may include a flashy introduction to the product along with an address from the company's most important executives.
-Large product launches also tend to feel more like big parties, with well-known guests, dinner, and entertainment, depending on the industry.
+These events may include a flashy introduction to the product along with an address from the company's most important executives.
+Large product launches also tend to feel more like big parties with well-known guests, dinner, and entertainment, depending on the industry.
 Apple and Tesla are two companies that have perfected the model.

 Board Meetings and Shareholder Meetings

-Purpose: Board meetings and shareholder meetings both serve important purposes.
+Purpose: Board meetings and shareholder meetings both serve essential purposes.
 Board meetings serve as an opportunity for board members to meet to review business performance and meet with company executives to make important decisions.
-Shareholder meetings, on the other hand, provide companies the opportunity to share recent performance, targets, future goals, and business strategies with its shareholders.
-Shareholder meetings also relay the opinions of the public.
+Shareholder meetings provide companies the opportunity to share recent performance, targets, future goals, and business strategies with their shareholders.